OrchidProtocol/blog.orchid.com/src/pages/blog/2020-1-27-why-ethereum.md

   - Ethereum
   - Decentralization
 ---
-### The 4 key factors in choosing Ethereum as Orchid’s Layer 1

 *When we started out designing the Orchid privacy network, we faced the fundamental decision of which blockchain Layer 1 platform to build on.
 Deciding on the best solution required us to take a hard look at multiple options in the market, and the tradeoffs involved with each one.
 Though no system or solution is perfect, ultimately we selected Ethereum.
 We concluded that while its full potential remains unrealized, Ethereum is currently the best blockchain for us to execute our vision of a decentralized VPN service that could offer users better digital privacy.*

 *To mitigate the drawbacks of building on Ethereum, we have built our own innovations where needed.
 In particular, our own Layer 2 scaling solution, [probabilistic nanopayments](https://medium.com/orchid-labs/probabilistic-nanopayments-4aa423c3f22f), is designed to bolster speed and throughput in our specific context.
 In order to truly foster the growth of a new decentralized Web 3.0 world, the community must work together to address Ethereum’s limitations.
 This post explores the key considerations we made in selecting a Layer 1 blockchain platform and explores the key challenges and benefits of building on Ethereum from our perspective.
 We hope it will be helpful to other entrepreneurs and blockchain projects currently choosing between options for their Layer 1.*